 Someone once told me, “Music is part of the joy wave”.
 This is not hard to grasp, when you consider that each generation has its music, its sound, that special combination of notes, words and beat that resonate and speak to the heart and soul of the people.

-Post WWII in Russia, there were citizens who risked their own personal freedom to bring western music to the people.
+Post WWII in Russia, there were citizens who risked their own personal freedom to bring music from the West to the people.
 It had been banned; only particular Russian music could be possessed and played.
 This is a story about more than music.
 It is one of freedom, and the will of the human spirit to overcome soul crushing oppression.

 It’s a fascinating story, even if you’re not particularly a huge music lover.
 Rest assured, there is something that you love as much as they loved music, and that you would go to any lengths not to lose.
 You can read the story of Bone Music here:

 In freer Western societies, it may be hard for people to comprehend not having the simple access to music they love.
 That basic freedom of choice just is.
 And yet, is it?
 Right now there is heated dispute about who should decide and dictate what people can think and say.
 I stand back from it and wonder, why is this even in debate?
 Were we not born with the inalienable right to think our own thoughts and express them freely?

 Food for thought for your day.